 - Incremental launching of PC bridges

-For information on future ASCE classes, do not forget to sign up for the project’s Newsletter at the bottom of this page.
-To host a face-to-face class in your offices (a true learning experience to train your team in modern bridge design and construction technology while meeting continuing education objectives), do not hesitate to contact me.
+For information on future ASCE courses, do not forget to sign up for the project’s Newsletter at the bottom of this page.
+To host a face-to-face class in your offices (a true learning experience to train your team in modern bridge design and construction technology while meeting continuing education objectives), do not hesitate to contact us.